Lugoues/ecs-opentracing/README.md

 This library is licensed under the Apache 2.0 License.

  ## Opentracing on Amazon EC2 Container Service (ECS)
 Opentracing is a vendor-neutral open standard for distributed tracing.
 Please see http://opentracing.io for more details.
-Trace distributed applications written in Java and Python deployed on Amazon EC2 Container Service (ECS) using Opentracing providers like Zipkin and Jaeger.
+Trace distributed applications written in Java and Python deployed on Amazon EC2 Container Service (ECS) using Opentracing tracers like Zipkin and Jaeger.
 Libraries are currently available in 9 languages like Go, JavaScript, Java, Python, Ruby, PHP, Objective-C, C++, C#.

-What is a Trace (From http://opentracing.io/documentation): At the highest level, a trace tells the story of a transaction or workflow as it propagates through a (potentially distributed) system.
+From http://opentracing.io/documentation - What is a Trace ?
+At the highest level, a trace tells the story of a transaction or workflow as it propagates through a (potentially distributed) system.
 In OpenTracing, a trace is a directed acyclic graph (DAG) of "spans": named, timed operations representing a contiguous segment of work in that trace.

 Running a single container on a single server is easy.
 ECS is a cluster management service that helps you manage a group of clusters through a graphical user interface or by accessing a command line.
 With ECS you can install, operate, and scale your own cluster management infrastructure.